Submitting Expense Reports and Payment Requests

 The following types of payments are generally made on a Payment Request; for more information, refer to the specific guidelines for each category within this policy.

-Payment Requests should be submitted within 60 days of the expenditure.
+Requests for reimbursement to UA employees via an Expense Report should be submitted within 60 days of the expenditure.
 Requests for reimbursement after 60 days will be treated as income subject to withholding according to federal tax regulations (26 CFR 1.62-2).
 Tax withholding will be deducted from a subsequent salary check.

 If a Payment Request has a deadline or a due date, note this in the Invoice Details Payment Request Description Field.